Privacy Policy

 Sydney Children's Hospitals Foundation Limited (ACN 003 073 185) (the Foundation) values your privacy.

 This privacy policy sets out the Foundation's practices in relation to the collection use, storage, and disclosure of personal information.
-The Foundation is bound by the Privacy Act 1988 (Cth) (the Privacy Act) as well as the Health Records Information & Privacy Act 2002 (NSW) (HRIP Act).
+The Foundation adheres to the Australian Privacy Principles (APPs) set out in the Privacy Act 1988 (Cth) and the Health Records and Information Privacy Act 2002 (NSW) in handling personal information.

 What information do we collect and why?